mxgrtdata/data-analyst-case-study-lucca/README.md

 # Technical case - VIE Data Analyst
-This github is here to provide any queries used to create tables used for the PowerBi dashboard and for the global analysis.
+This GitHub repository contains the queries used to create the tables powering the Power BI dashboard and the overall analysis.